zgompert/StripeGenetics/README.md

 I summarized these hits with the perl script [ParseBlast.pl](ParseBlast.pl).

-I also compared genomes in terms of the protein descriptions and gene ontology data for genes found within the inverted translocations we detected.
+I also compared genomes in terms of the protein descriptions and gene ontology data for genes found within the inverted translocations we detected (see the GENESPACE analyses below for some additional gene-based comparisons).

 The gene ontology information was extracted as follows: